THE JESUS-SHAPED WAY

 One eager student raised his hand and said, “The point is, no matter how full your schedule is, if you try really hard, you can always fit some more things into it!”

-"No," the speaker replied, "that’s not the point.
-The truth this illustration teaches us is: If you don’t put the big rocks in first, you’ll never get them in at all."[1]
+“No,” the speaker replied, “that’s not the point.
+The truth this illustration teaches us is: If you don’t put the big rocks in first, you’ll never get them in at all.”1

-For more than thirty of those forty years I have been leading people in a unique 14-day historical and spiritual pilgrimage, following the life of Jesus from birth to resurrection, focusing on the historically verifiable places and seeking a fresh encounter with Jesus.
+For more than thirty of those forty years, I have led people in a unique 14-day historical and spiritual pilgrimage, following the life of Jesus from birth to resurrection, focusing on the historically verifiable places and seeking a fresh encounter with Jesus.
 Now my wife Pam and I lead at least four of these unique pilgrimages every year.
-All these years of visiting and studying the actual places where Jesus lived and carried out his mission over and over again with groups of pilgrims has brought into focus six specific aspects of Jesus’ lifestyle that I have come to believe are the “big rocks” of the Way of Jesus.
+All these years of repeatedly visiting and studying the actual places where Jesus lived and carried out his mission with groups of pilgrims has brought into focus six specific aspects of Jesus’ lifestyle that I have come to believe are the “big rocks” of the Way of Jesus.
 A few years ago, as I led these pilgrimages, I noticed I kept reinforcing the most important things we had experienced along the way by counting off these six places and principles on the fingers, thumb, and palm of my hand:

 · Jordan River and Judean Desert – Live From Your Identity and Authority